tkcrown/sparse_model_slides/index.Rmd

 \end{equation}
 $$

 where $Y = X^T\beta$.
-We can trade some bias for much less variance.
+We can trade increase in bias for much less variance.

 ### Problems of Least Squares

-- <b>Prediction accuracy</b>: unbiased, but high variance compared to many biased estimators, overfitting noise and sensitive to outlier
+- <b>Prediction accuracy</b>: unbiased, but higher variance than many biased estimator (leading to higher MSE), overfitting noise and sensitive to outliers
 - <b>Interpretation</b>:  $\hat{\beta}$ involves all of the features.
 Better to have SIMPLER linear model, that involves only a few features...
 - Recall that $\hat{\beta}^{ls} = (\mathbf{X}^T\mathbf{X})^{-1}\mathbf{X}^T\mathbf{y}$